charlie890414/Sorting-Algorithm-Visualizor/SoftwareArchitecture/SoftwareArchitecture.md

 5. NumbersArrayInitialize PROC,
     array: PTR DWORD,
     leng: DWORD
-This function set numbers from leng to 1.
+This function set numbers from 1 to leng.
    * array: start position of array.
    * leng: length of array.
 5. setCursorVisible PROTO,